 -

-“The heart in the hand.
-Memoirs of a mother.
-Novel of customs”.
+“The Heart in Her Hand.
+Memoirs of a Mother.
+A Novel of Manners.”
 PÉREZ ESCRICH, Enrique.
 Two volumes.
-Madrid, Miguel Guijarro Editor’s Bookstore, 1863.
-Work published in two volumes by the Miguel Guijarro Bookstore, with illustrations.
-Its author, Enrique Pérez Escrich (Valencia, October 6, 1829 - Madrid, April 24, 1897), also known by his pseudonyms Carlos Peña-Rubia and Tello, was a Spanish writer and playwright, and is considered one of the Spanish masters of the nineteenth-century serial novel.
+Madrid, Librería de Miguel Guijarro Editor, 1863.
+Published in two volumes by the Miguel Guijarro Bookstore, with illustrations.
+Its author, Enrique Pérez Escrich (Valencia, October 6, 1829-Madrid, April 24, 1897), also known by his pseudonyms Carlos Peña-Rubia and Tello, was a Spanish writer and playwright, and is considered one of the Spanish masters of the nineteenth-century serial novel.

 · Size: 15x2x22 cms.